 Officials say the three tickets matched the winning Cash 5 numbers drawn from the Monday, Nov.
 25th drawing, 05-19-21-29-38.

 The Pennsylvania House has approved legislation that would allow for small games of chance in bars and taverns.
 The state Senate is expected to follow suit next week.

 A jackpot-winning Cash 5 ticket worth $700,000 was sold in Berks County.

 Two Powerball tickets worth $1 million each from the October 19th drawing were sold in Chester and Luzerne Counties.

 One jackpot-winning Pennsylvania Lottery Cash 5 ticket worth $700,000 was among the prize-winning tickets sold statewide for the Tuesday, Oct.
 8, drawing.

-A Powerball ticket worth $1-million from Saturday’s drawing was sold at Blitz’s Market in Cape May County, New Jersey.
+A Powerball ticket worth $1 million from the October 5th drawing was sold in Montgomery County.